 Investor brief · Confidential · 2026

-The pipeline every
+The pipeline every profession

-profession runs —
+already runs —

 finally getting faster.